 Shareholder Derivative Actions.
-Subject to certain requirements that a shareholder make prior demand on the board of directors or have an excuse not to make such demand, a shareholder may bring a derivative action on behalf of the corporation to enforce the rights of the

-Panama Delaware corporation against officers, directors and third parties.
+Subject to certain requirements that a shareholder make prior demand on the board of directors or have an excuse not to make such demand, a shareholder may bring a derivative action on behalf of the corporation to enforce the rights of the corporation against officers, directors and third parties.
 An individual may also commence a class action suit on behalf of himself and other similarly-situated stockholders if the requirements for maintaining a class action under the Delaware General Corporation Law have been met.
 Subject to equitable principles, a three-year period of limitations generally applies to such shareholder suits against officers and directors.

-Inspection of Corporate Records .
+Inspection of Corporate Records.
 Shareholders representing at least 5% of the issued and outstanding shares of the corporation have the right to require a judge to appoint an independent auditor to examine the corporate accounting books, the background of the Company's incorporation or its operation.

-Inspection of Corporate Records .
+Inspection of Corporate Records.
 A shareholder may inspect or obtain copies of a corporation's shareholder list and its other books and records for any purpose reasonably related to a person's interest as a shareholder.

+Anti-Takeover Provisions

-Anti-Takeover Provisions Panamanian corporations may include in their articles of incorporation or by-laws classified board and super-majority provisions.
-Delaware corporations may have a classified board, super- majority voting and shareholders' rights plan.
-Panamanian corporation law's anti-takeover provisions apply only to companies that are: Unless Delaware corporations specifically elect otherwise, Delaware corporations may not enter into a "business combination," including mergers, sales and leases of assets, issuances of securities and similar transactions, with an "interested stockholder," or one that beneficially owns 15% or more of a corporation's voting stock, within three years of such person becoming an interested shareholder unless: (1) registered with the Superintendence of the Securities Market ( Superintendencia del Mercado de Valores, or SMV ) for a period of six months before the public offering, (2) have over 3,000 shareholders, and (3) have a permanent office in Panama with full time employees and investments in the country for more than \$1,000,000.
+Panamanian corporations may include in their articles of incorporation or by-laws classified board and super-majority provisions.

+Panamanian corporation law's anti-takeover provisions apply only to companies that are:

+- (1) registered with the Superintendence of the Securities Market (Superintendencia del Mercado de Valores, or SMV) for a period of six months before the public offering, - (2) have over 3,000 shareholders, and - (3) have a permanent office in Panama with full time employees and investments in the country for more than \$1,000,000.

 These provisions are triggered when a buyer makes a public offer to acquire 5% or more of any class of shares with a market value of at least \$5,000,000.
-In sum, the buyer must deliver to the corporation a complete and accurate statement that includes (1) the transaction that will cause the person to become an interested shareholder is approved by the board of directors of the target prior to the transactions; (1) the name of the Company, the number of the shares that the buyer intends to acquire and the purchase price; (2) after the completion of the transaction in which the person becomes an interested shareholder, the interested shareholder holds at least 85% of the voting stock of the corporation not including shares owned by persons who are directors and also officers of interested shareholders and shares owned by specified employee benefit plans; or (2) the identity and background of the person acquiring the shares; (3) after the person becomes an interested shareholder, the business combination is approved by the board of directors of the corporation and holders of at least 66.67% of the outstanding voting stock, excluding shares held by the interested shareholder.
+In sum, the buyer must deliver to the corporation a complete and accurate statement that includes

-(3) the source and amount of the funds or other goods that will be used to pay the purchase price;

-(4) the plans or project the buyer has once it has acquired the control of the Company;

-(5) the number of shares of the Company that the buyer already has or is a beneficiary of and those owned by any of its directors, officers, subsidiaries, or partners or the same, and any transactions made regarding the shares in the last 60 days;
+- (1) the name of the Company, the number of the shares that the buyer intends to acquire and the purchase price; - (2) the identity and background of the person acquiring the shares; - (3) the source and amount of the funds or other goods that will be used to pay the purchase price; - (4) the plans or project the buyer has once it has acquired the control of the Company; - (5) the number of shares of the Company that the buyer already has or is a beneficiary of and those owned by any of its directors, officers, subsidiaries, or partners or the same, and any transactions made regarding the shares in the last 60 days;